edulinq/quizgen/docs/syntax.md

 ## HTML

-HTML is generally ignored (and removed) within any Quiz Generator documents.
+HTML is generally ignored (and removed) within any Quiz Composer documents.
 Any counterexamples are listed in this document.

 ## Comments